TEXT-Fitch rates Kinder Morgan Energy Partners notes 'BBB'

 and refined products pipelines; and expectations for modestly improving credit

-metrics in 2012 with adjusted Debt to EBITDA to approximate 4.0x or below for
+metrics in 2012 with adjusted debt-to-EBITDA to approximate 4.0 times (x) or

-the year.
-Moreover, TGP and EPNG generate stable cash flows and will be a good

 Other considerations and credit concerns include KMP's relationship with KMI,

-expansion spending, and exposure to changes in NGL and oil prices and volumes
+expansion spending, and exposure to changes in commodity prices and volumes for

 Liquidity is adequate: KMP has a $2.2 billion unsecured revolving credit